h2oai/h2ogpt/INSTALL.md

 Follow these instructions to get a working Python environment on a Linux system.

-### Native Installation for Training/Fine-Tuning on Linux GPU Servers
+### Native Installation for Training/Fine-Tuning of h2oGPT on Linux GPU Servers

 #### Install Python environment